jariisohanni/CSA_task/app/filemanager/README.md

 This is a Python program developed by antonio.milan2020@gmail.com
 wich means to handle confidential NÄSA organization files.
-Only authorized agents in the organization can use the File System Browser program.
+Only authorized agents in the organization are allowed to acces to File System Browser by using their personal credentials.
-The program is still in development, waiting for other parts of the encrypted information system, in charge of the rest of the developers, to finish being implemented.
+The program is still in development, waiting for other parts of the encrypted information system.
+Provisionally, this is
-For the moment, provisionally, this is
 The access code (SAC): chimp
 The program allows:
     1.Read a file